BabelfishNL/PeglingJS/README.md

 * `Pegling.pegRules` are the rules for the PEG grammar
 * `Pegling.pegParser` is a parser for PeglingJS PEG specifications
+* `Pegling.tracedParser` is a function which take a list of loglevels as described in 6.1.1 and returns a pegparser that generates those logs (for debugging grammars).
+Usage: `Pegling.tracedParser(pegSource,[loglevels during parser gen (e.g. nonterminals')],[loglevels for the parser])`

 ### 6.2.
 Rules
 The `rdi` rules have the following format: